Stock futures fall on retail trading concerns

 CLICK HERE TO READ MORE ON FOX BUSINESS

-In energy markets, benchmark U.S. crude lost 9 cents to $52.24 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude added 23 cents to $52.57 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract lost 51 cents on Thursday to close at $52.34.
-Brent crude, the price standard for international oils, shed 5 cents to $55.48 per barrel in London.
+Brent crude, the price standard for international oils, gained 40 cents to $55.93 per barrel in London.

 The Associated Press contributed to this article.